List of active duty United States four-star officers: Command elevation and reduction

-Any billet in the armed forces may be designated as a position of importance requiring the holder of the position to be of three-star or four-star rank.
+Any billet in the armed forces may be designated as a position of importance requiring the position holder to be of three-star or four-star rank.
 One-star and two-star billets may be elevated to three-star or four-star level as appropriate, either by act of Congress, or within statutory limits by the services at their discretion.
-Congress may propose such elevations or reductions to the President and U.S. Department of Defense.
-Due to the limited number of four-star slots available, significant changes occur on average every four to five years.
+Congress may propose such elevations or reductions to the president and Department of Defense.

-The existing commander of a lower-level command or office elevated to four-star rank can be appointed to grade in their present position, reassigned to another office of equal grade, or face retirement if another nominee is selected as their relief.
+An officer leading a command or office elevated to four-star rank can be promoted while in their present position, reassigned to another office of equal rank, or retire if another nominee is selected as their replacement.